zwindler/tifling/GoReleaser.md

   • thanks for using goreleaser!
 ```

-We can now check if our binary is functionnal:
+We can now check if our binary is functional, and version is automatically set by goreleaser using the git tag:

 ```
 $ dist/tifling_linux_amd64_v1/bin/tifling